Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 React Containers will receive data from reducer,update their state and pass this data to react component as a ‘prop’(property).
 In Kibo Engage,section below is describing React Containers,Data that they will receive from Reducer,Actions that can take place in container,components of react container and what data each react component will receive from container.

 ###1.
-Teams Container
+Group Container

-Teams container will receive all teams data from Kibo support api.
+Groups container will receive all groups data from Kibosupport api.

 i.
-Team :
+Group :

-Each team component will hold details of a each team present in all teams data.
+Each team component will hold details of a each group present in all groups data.

 **Actions:**

 i.
-Edit team
+Edit group

 ii.
-Delete team
+Delete group

 iii.View Component:

-It will display details of a particular team whose id is passed as a parameter
+It will display details of a particular group whose id is passed as a parameter

 iv.
-Edit team component:
+Edit group component:

-It will enable user to modify team details.
+It will enable user to modify group details.

   **Actions:**

   i.
 Save

 iv.
-Create new team:
+Create new group:

 No prior data required.